IWRA list of new and old events, publications, global water sector updates and information, among others.

 Posted: 2017-03-06 Type: News

-IWRA Announces the Winners of the 2015 Best Paper Awards
+IWRA Announces the Winners of the Ven Te Chow Memorial Award and Lecture, and the 2015 Best Paper

 We take the nomination of Best Paper and honourable mention very seriously, so the selection process is a bit elaborate.
 A short list of candidate papers is drawn up by the editors of Water International, reviewed by the IWRA Publications Committee, and forwarded to the WI Editorial Board, which selects a candidate or candidates.
 These are then forwarded to the IWRA Awards Committee and from there to the President and the Executive Board for final approval.
 Selection of best papers is based on relevance, rigor, impact and any other factors deemed important by members of the Editorial Board “jury”.